jm824/RiverLevelsANN/README.md

 This git repository forms my final year project at the University of Kent.

 This project is written in Python and is concerned with predicting future river levels using artificial neural networks.
-PyBrain is the machine learning tool og choice.
+PyBrain is the machine learning tool of choice.